Jagatsinghpur district

 Jagatsinghpur district is one of the thirty districts of Odisha in the eastern coast of India.
 It became a new district on 1 April 1993 being separated from Cuttack district with its own headquarter in Jagatsinghpur town.
 Deltaic and partly littoral; the district of Jagatsinghpur is triangular in shape and small in geographical proportions.
 It is the smallest district in the state and covers a landmass of 1759 km^{2}.
 It has a history of its own dating back to the 6th century AD, having contemporaneity with the Prachi valley civilization.
-Its archaeological remains, navigation network, inland and overseas trade, fabric manufacturing & designing, religious tolerance and epoch-making glorious role in freedom struggle; have a savor of distinctiveness.

-The places is predominately recognized due to its existence situating to the close proximity of River Mahanadi and Bay of Bengal heralded many eventual episodes and memorable heritage on the anneals of mankind.

 History

 Jagatsinghpur, being on the Odisha Coastal Plain, has much of the same history as the rest of Coastal Odisha.
 It was briefly ruled by the Mauryas: several coins from Mauryan period have been found in the district.
 Afterwards it formed part of the Chedi kingdom of Kharavela.
 Although Samudragupta conquered the territory during his extensive conquest, no evidence suggests the later Guptas controlled Jagatsinghpur directly.
 However Gupta support to Buddhist monasteries in the region has been recorded.

 The history of Jagatsinghpur comprises the conglomeration of Hindu, Muslim, Maratha and British realms.
 The East India Company established their arsenals at Hariharpur in 1600.
 Understanding of the origin of the name of Jagatsinghpur and its nomenclature mostly depends upon the legends.
 Legend says the name of Jagatsinghpur (formerly Hariharpur) has come into existence as a revenue village, either in Mughal or Maratha rule after the name of Jagatsingh, the son of Bhagat Singh, an Amildar in Cuttack-Puri Sarkar or Cuttack Chakada since 1786.
 Bhagat Singh worked as an Amildar either in Mughal or Maratha rule.
 The Maratha administration kept the place under their jurisdiction and appointed Jagat Singh in 1748 to collect revenue.
 He collected the Peshkush and Nazrana and remained an unchallenged and uninterrupted administrator for a pretty long period.